Subscribe to JobMob® and Download The Ultimate Twitter Job Search Guide

 Which of the following scenarios is more powerful?

 1) You meet someone at a networking event, and introduce yourself and what you do.

-2) You meet someone at a networking event, and while you're talking, an unexpected 3rd person joins the conversation if only to say how much they appreciate yourself and what you do.
+2) You meet someone at a networking event, and while you're talking, an unexpected 3rd person joins the conversation if only to say how much they appreciate what you do.

-I once attended a local Internet conference where I struck up a conversation with one of the speakers after the auditorium had emptied.
-I liked what he had to say, and was surprised to learn that he was also from my hometown of Montreal.
+At a local Internet conference a few years back, I struck up a conversation with one of the speakers after their talk ended and the auditorium had emptied.
+I liked what he had to say, and was surprised to learn that he was also from my original hometown of Montreal.

 As we were chatting, another attendee came into the auditorium, immediately noticing us near the door.
-The other attendee came over and immediately told my conversation partner how much he liked JobMob.
-I in turn introduced him to the speaker also.
+The attendee came over and immediately told my conversation partner, the event speaker, how much he liked JobMob.
+I in turn introduced him to the speaker.

 The speaker was clearly impressed.

 Our conversation took place at an Internet conference, and the attendee (the “vouch-er”) was recommending a website (this one).